 After the T cell level had risen, the researchers applied a pathogenic fungus to the skin of the mice.
 The mice were able to destroy the fungus.
 If the T cell and signaling molecule levels were reduced, the mice were unable to fight the pathogen.

-One skin problem caused by bacteria is folliculitis, or inflammation of the hair follicles.
+One human skin problem caused by bacteria is folliculitis, or inflammation of the hair follicles.
 A hair follicle is a structure in the skin that produces a hair.
 It can become inflamed by either a bacterial infection or an irritation.
 Folliculitis is most common where skin is damaged.
-Insect bites, shaving cuts or friction as the skin is rubbed repeatedly against clothing are some ways in which this damage may occur.
+Insect bites, shaving cuts, or friction as the skin is rubbed repeatedly against clothing are some ways in which this damage may occur.

 Follicuilitis causes groups of small, red bumps to appear on the skin.
 The skin may also be itchy.
 If an infection is present, pimples filled with pus may form.
 Mild folliculitis may not need any treatment.
 Doctors may prescribe antibiotic creams or tablets for more serious cases.